gmoreno001/Test/content/home/contact.md

 headless: true

 # Order that this section appears on the page.
-weight: 90
+weight: 100

-title: Contact
+title: Hi there!
-subtitle:
+subtitle: Drop me a message or connect with me

 content:
   # Automatically link email and phone or display as text?